genesiscommunitysuccess/docs/docs/tutorials/quick-guides/fields_from_scratch.md

 * JDK 11
 * Maven
-* IntelliJIDEA
+* IntelliJ IDEA

 Versions used while writing this guide:

 * JDK 11.0.11
 * Maven 3.8.1
-* IntelliJIDEA 2021.2.1
+* IntelliJ IDEA 2021.2.1

 :::note
 You will need access to Maven repository that provides the Genesis Platform.